-Dr. Joseph B. Moore is in his seventh year as president of Lesley University.
+Dr. Joseph B. Moore is in his ninth year as president of Lesley University.
 The University is actively engaged in the creation of new academic programs that meet the needs of individuals and communities – in education, the arts, and human services.
-In addition, Lesley is developing new partnerships that strengthen its ability to fulfill its mission, from the Urban Teachers Center (training new teachers to be successful in urban schools) to the Urban Scholar Initiative (to recruit, enroll and graduate more urban high school students) to new collaborations with community colleges.
-Lesley’s Partnership School Initiative is an externally-funded, four-year initiative with the Kennedy-Longfellow School in East Cambridge to investigate whether the integration of appropriate hardware and software in a diverse school that has struggled with standardized test scores can enhance student learning outcomes.
+In addition, Lesley is developing new partnerships that strengthen its ability to fulfill its mission, from Urban Scholars Initiative (to recruit, enroll and graduate more urban high school students) to new collaborations with community colleges.

 President Moore leads a university that has a diversified portfolio of programs and range of students: traditional undergraduate college students and adult learners seeking to earn a bachelor’s degree; graduate students completing programs on-campus, off-campus and online; teachers and other professionals completing certificate programs to keep current and maintain certifications and licenses; and robust programs for high school students and community members.

 During his presidency the university has added the Brattle Street campus that now houses the university library, classrooms and faculty offices; a second university dining hall; a restored historic house with conference and office space for university advancement staff; and four undergraduate student residence halls.
-The first half of significant renovations to the Threshold Program’s facilities has been completed this past summer and the second half will be completed next summer.
-The university is currently constructing the $48 million Lunder Arts Center that will be the new home for the Lesley University College of Art and Design (formerly the Art Institute of Boston at Lesley University) and will enhance Lesley’s presence at Porter Square, Cambridge.
-The new arts center will open in January 2015.
+Comprehensive renovations to all of the Threshold Program's facilities on Oxford Street have been completed.
+The university recently celebrated the grand opening of the $46 million Lunder Arts Center that is the new home for the Lesley University College of Art and Design (formerly the Art Institute of Boston at Lesley University) and enhances Lesley’s presence at Porter Square, Cambridge.

 Dr. Moore’s professional interests include higher education finance at both public and private colleges and universities; the potential for digital technology to extend educational opportunity to underserved populations and to deepen student learning; the symbiotic relationship between a university and the immediate community; state and federal educational policy, especially financial aid policies; and the language of policy and the degree to which words influence policy implementation.